 Procedure When the Examination Is Satisfactory.
-If the Qualifying Examination is considered satisfactory, the chairperson of the advisory committee will send to the GSBS Associate Dean, for consideration by the Graduate Council, the request for Admission to Doctoral Candidacy form.
+If the Qualifying Examination is considered satisfactory, the chairperson of the advisory committee will send the Admission to Candidacy form to the GSBS Office for consideration by the Graduate Council.
 This recommendation should be forwarded as soon as possible after all the above requirements have been met.

 Procedure When the Examination Is Not Satisfactory.
-If the Qualifying Examination is not satisfactory, the chairperson of the advisory committee will notify the GSBS Associate Dean in writing.
+If the Qualifying Examination is not satisfactory, the chairperson of the advisory committee will notify the GSBS Office in writing.
 An applicant who does not pass the qualifying examination may be permitted to repeat it once, after a lapse of at least four months, and not more than twelve months from the date of the unsatisfactory examination.
 Failure to pass the qualifying examination within the specified time will result in dismissal from the program irrespective of performance in other aspects of doctoral study.

 Admission to Candidacy.
 Authority for admitting an applicant to candidacy for a doctoral degree is vested in the Graduate Council.
-Upon receipt of an Admission to Doctoral Candidacy form from the advisory committee, the Associate Dean will submit it to the Graduate Council for approval.
+Upon receipt of an Admission to Candidacy Request form from the advisory committee, the GSBS Office will submit it to the Graduate Council for approval.

-By written communication, the Associate Dean will transmit the results of the council's action to the applicant, to the chairperson of the advisory committee, and to the chairperson of the department concerned.
+By written communication, the GSBS Office will transmit the results of the council's action to the applicant, to the chairperson of the advisory committee, and to the chairperson of the department concerned.
 A student must be admitted to candidacy for the doctorate at least four months prior to the proposed graduation date.

-Dissertation.
+Dissertations.
 A dissertation is required of every candidate for a doctoral degree.
 This requirement is separate and apart from other requirements in doctoral programs; consequently, successful performance in other areas does not necessarily guarantee the acceptance of a dissertation.
 The dissertation work must earn a grade of at least B in order to qualify the student for graduation.
 The Graduate School of Biomedical Sciences strongly recommends that each student be required to present and defend a dissertation proposal before his or her committee early in the course of the research.

-The subject of the dissertation must be approved by the advisory committee and the GSBS Associate Dean at least four months before the candidate's proposed date of graduation.
+The subject of the dissertation must be approved by the advisory committee and the GSBS Office at least four months before the candidate's proposed date of graduation.
 The dissertation must demonstrate a mastery of the techniques of research, a thorough understanding of the subject matter and its background, and a high degree of skill in organizing and presenting the materials.
 The dissertation should embody a significant contribution of new information to a subject or a substantial reevaluation of existing knowledge, presented in a scholarly style.
-The work on the dissertation is constantly under the supervision of the advisory committee and any other faculty the committee or the GSBS Associate Dean may consider necessary.
+The work on the dissertation is constantly under the supervision of the advisory committee and any other faculty the committee or GSBS Office may consider necessary.